Contrast-Security-OSS/docs/content/installation/java/server/WebSphere.md

 </jvmEntries>
 ```

-Of course, you'll have to substitute the path to *contrast.jar* and your WebSphere server for your environment.
+Of course, you need to substitute the path to *contrast.jar* and your WebSphere server for your environment.

 ## Add Contrast with the WebSphere Administration Console